Key Metrics for eCommerce Performance Analysis

 Customer Acquisition Cost (CAC)

-Customer acquisition cost shows how much it costs to acquire one customer.
-Keeping CAC low protects margins and gives you room to scale.
+Customer acquisition cost shows the expense of gaining one customer.
+Keeping CAC low protects margins and allows room to scale.

 Always compare CAC with customer lifetime value.
-If CAC climbs, review your channel mix, landing pages, and offer.
-Small fixes can reduce waste fast.
+If CAC rises, review your channel mix, landing pages, and offers.
+Small fixes can reduce waste quickly.

 Ways to reduce CAC